 As a BCBA, you are required to submit a recertification application (including payment) every two years.
-Recertification applications are available in your BACB account within 45 days of your recertification date AND as soon as you have entered your required CEUs.
+Recertification applications are available in your BACB account within 45 days of your recertification date.
 You must complete your recertification application on or before your recertification date to avoid lapses in your certification and late fees.
+Please note that submission of your application will only be allowed once you have entered enough CEUs in your account.
+You may navigate away from your recertification application to the CE tab to add or make changes to your CEUs.